-The 2035 RTP has shown that more significant mobility gains are possible through better coordinated land use and transportation planning.
-H-GAC has identified a three-pronged land use and transportation coordination strategy that calls for the: creation of bicycle and pedestrian friendly Centers; establishment of better Connections between the centers, and designs based on the Context of the surrounding land uses.
+The amended 2035 RTP Update maintains that significant mobility gains are possible through better coordinated land use and transportation planning.
+H-GAC utilizes a three-pronged land use and transportation coordination strategy that calls for the: creation of bicycle and pedestrian friendly Centers; establishment of better Connections between the centers, and designs based on the Context of the surrounding land uses.
 In addition to enhancing mobility choices, this 3C's strategy is expected to produce economic, environmental and "quality of place" benefits for the region.